hboetes/sshd_blacklist/README.md

 - systemd:
 - geoiplookup: look up the country of origin of an IP.
 - zsh:         the shell I prefer to work with.
-- ipcalc:      to convert ranges to ip-adresses.
+- ipcalc:      to convert ip-ranges to ip-adresses.
 - ulogd:       logs all firewall activity to a proper logfile, instead of to the dmesg, this package is not in the default install, so use my copr, see below